 After we remodeled our small bathroom and bought oil rubbed bronze fixtures I knew I wanted to do the same thing in the kitchen.

 I couldn’t be more pleased with how it turned out!
-Here’s Tim to give you all the details.
+Here’s Tim to give you all the details on how to replace a kitchen faucet.

 Not only was the Pfister Canton Pull-Down Kitchen Faucet very well designed and manufactured from high quality components, it was brilliantly mastered for ease of installation.
 Honestly, you almost don’t need the instructions!